akveo/nebular/DEV_DOCS.md

 Each module found will be added as a lazy route for closest parent module.
 Route path will be set to a module directory name.

 Then schematic will collect all component routes and write list into `./src/app/playground-components.ts` (used by docs app).

-# TODO
- - steps to start the development
- - describe framework and demo dependencies
- - create a new component guide
- - usage guide